harleydutton/Tabula-Rasa/tabula-rasa.md

 Skills can be learned from other characters in the story.
 If a skill is fairly simple or if a character is fairly dedicated they can learn it on their own.
 Dedicated characters can also create new skills and add them to the setting--once again, only with storyteller approval.
 The first level of any new skill costs one character point.
 All skill acquisitions need to pass a DTMS check.

 ### Skill Progression
 Leveling up skills can happen at any time and requires CP.
 The CP cost varies by level and type of skill.
-Mandatory skills are significantly more expensive than available skills to level up.
+Attributes are significantly more expensive than skills to level up.

-#### Mandatory Skills Progression
+#### Attribute Progression
-Mandatory skills are `Body`, `Mind`, `Spirit` and `Social`.
-The cost to level a mandatory skill is the desired level squared in CP.
-You must level up skills one level at a time.
+The attributes are `Body`, `Mind`, `Spirit` and `Social`.
+The cost to level an attribute is the desired level squared in CP.
+If you wish to raise an attribute more than one level at a time you must still pay for the intermediate levels.

 | Level    | 1    | 2    | 3     | 4     | 5     | X      |
 | -------- | ---- | ---- | ----- | ----- | ----- | ------ |
 | CP Cost  | 0 CP | 4 CP | 9 CP  | 16 CP | 25 CP | X*X CP |
 | Total CP | 0 CP | 4 CP | 13 CP | 29 CP | 54 CP | ...    |

-#### Available Skills Progression
+#### Skill Progression
-All other skills are available skills.
 The cost to level is the desired level in CP.
-You must level up skills one level at a time.
+If you with to level a skill more than one level at a time you must pay for the intermediary levels too.

 | Level    | 1    | 2    | 3    | 4     | 5     | X+1  |
 | -------- | ---- | ---- | ---- | ----- | ----- | ---- |